Ballygawley, County Tyrone

-Ballygawley or Ballygawly is a town in County Tyrone, Northern Ireland.
-It is about 20 kilometres southwest of Dungannon, near the meeting of the A5 Derry–Dublin and A4 Dungannon–Enniskillen roads.
+Ballygawley or Ballygawly is a village in County Tyrone, Northern Ireland.
+It is about 14 mi west of Dungannon, near the meeting of the A5 Derry–Dublin and A4 Dungannon–Enniskillen roads.

 Geography

 An American visitor in 1925 commented on the way the village was laid out: "...Ballygawley, which I found to be a village or settlement on two streets (or possibly on one street which turned at right angles to my left as I stood looking at the buildings when I came in sight of the place).
 It was a wide street, with excellent cement sidewalks not very wide, and the buildings came up flush with the sidewalks, and there were no alleys, driveways or paths between the buildings."

 It is a compact village around the L-shaped Main Street and Church Street, formerly Meeting House Street, with a second cluster of development to the southwest.
 The main cluster inholds most of the village's facilities; two primary schools, churches and a range of shops and services.
 The cluster of development to the southwest inholds a secondary school and housing.
 Ballygawley had a population of 642 at the 2001 census.